keijiro/UnityMLStableDiffusion/README.md

 - M1/M2 Pro/Max Mac: GPUs in those devices have enough processing power compared to NE, so "CPU and GPU" can be a better option.

-When using "CPU and GPU" mode, you should use the "original" model instead of the "split_einsum" model.
+When using "CPU and GPU" mode, you must use the "original" model instead of the "split_einsum" model.
 Please overwrite the `StreamingAssets/StableDiffusion` directory with the `original/compiled` directory.

 LCM (SD-Turbo) Support
 ----------------------

-You can use [SD-Turbo] and other LCMs (latent consistency models) by setting `Pipeline.Scheduler` to `Lcm`.
+You can use [SD-Turbo] or other LCMs (latent consistency models) with setting `Pipeline.Scheduler` to `Lcm`.
 You might also have to change `StepCount` to 1~4 and `GuidanceScale` to 1~2.
 Please refer to the model description to know the correct settings.